Vencord/Docs/src/content/docs/plugins/submission.md

 1. Go to your GitHub fork of the Vencord repository.
 2. Click on the **Pull Requests** tab and then click **New Pull Request**.
-3. Ensure that the base repository is `Vendicated/Vencord` and the base branch is `main`.
+3. Ensure the base repository is `Vendicated/Vencord` and the base branch is `dev`.
+If you select `main`, maintainers will switch it to `dev` anyway.
-4. Provide a detailed description of your plugin, outlining what it does and any important information maintainers should know.
+4. Provide a detailed description of your plugin, outlining what it does and any important information for maintainers.

 ### Step 5: Review Process